top of page

 How to Facilitate an Effective Risk Workshop

-Facilitating a risk workshop sounds straightforward.
-Get everyone in a room and talk about risk, right?
-But if you’ve ever run one that dragged on with no clear outcomes, or worse, one where people felt unheard or confused, you’ll know it’s not that simple.
+Facilitating a risk workshop may seem simple.
+Get everyone in a room and discuss risk, right?
+However, if you’ve ever run a workshop that dragged on without clear outcomes, or worse, where participants felt unheard or confused, you know it’s not that straightforward.

-An effective risk workshop has a structure, a purpose, and most importantly, a skilled facilitator who can extract the right information from the right people.
+An effective risk workshop requires structure, purpose, and, importantly, a skilled facilitator.
+The facilitator must extract the right information from the right people.

-In this article, we’ll walk through how to facilitate a risk workshop that is not only productive, but engaging, insightful, and capable of transforming your organisation’s risk approach.
+In this article, we’ll explore how to facilitate a risk workshop that is productive, engaging, insightful, and transformative for your organization’s risk approach.

 1. Know Your ‘Why’ Before You Start